flaviocopes/nextjs-handbook/README.md

 This tells the browser to start loading those files as soon as possible, before the normal rendering flow starts.
 Without those, scripts would be loaded with an additional delay and this improves the page loading performance.

-Then those 4 files are loaded%20at%20the end of the `body`, along with `/_next/static/development/dll/dll_01ec57fc9b90d43b98a8.js` (31k LOC), and a JSON snippet that sets some defaults for the page data:
+Then those 4 files are loaded at the end of the `body`, along with `/_next/static/development/dll/dll_01ec57fc9b90d43b98a8.js` (31k LOC), and a JSON snippet that sets some defaults for the page data:

 ```html
 <script id="__NEXT_DATA__" type="application/json">